-Rooted in their research in Afro-Indigenous Liberatory Practice, Heimark Artist-In-Residence ChE has developed a new #DIGNITYINPROCESS art action at the Nightingale Brown House at Brown University that gives voice to the site’s untold narratives of enslaved ancestors.
+Rooted in their New Orleans based research in Afro-Indigenous Liberatory Practice, Heimark Artist-In-Residence ChE has developed a new #DIGNITYINPROCESS art action at the Nightingale Brown House at Brown University that gives voice to the site’s untold narratives of enslaved ancestors.
 This participatory performance ritual is articulated as feet pounding, percussive gestures of Afro-Contemporary choreography, storytelling, and procession.
 This performance applies the Afro-Indigenous medicine of the ring shout as a tool for subversive activism, community dialogue, and healing.

 Performance Ritual to free enslaved ancestors 5/24/17 & 5/25/17 at John Nicholas Brown Center

 Closing Shout House 5/27/17 at Rites & Reason Theatre, Brown University